AirGrid/edgekit/README.md

 A page feature is a list of keywords that describe a pages content.

 EdgeKit requires pageFeatureGetters to be passed into the run method that will allow EdgeKit to evaluate the page.
+A pageFeatureGetter is an object that has a name and and an async function that resolves to a keyword list.

 ```typescript
 const examplePageFeatureGetter = {